GeorgiGeorgiev97/Technical-Challenge/README.md

 # Technical-Challenge
-Wikipedia search engine
-This project provides a search engine for Wikipedia articles.
-It allows users to search for articles and also to add new articles to the database.

 Requirements
 To run this project, you will need to download a Wikipedia dump file in XML format.
 You can find the latest dumps at https://dumps.wikimedia.org/.